 Are you ready to start closing bigger deals?

-No this is not one of those cheesy “buy now” articles so you can make $100,000 in the next 5 hours and buy your dream house on the beach.
-I don’t use that type of language anywhere in my sales copy because it’s too salesy for my taste.
-Instead, this article’s intent is to get you thinking about how you might rethink your offerings and look for ways to close larger deals.
+Have you, up until now, sold one product/service per customer?
+No, this is not one of those cheesy “buy now” articles so you can make $100,000 in the next 5 hours and buy your dream house on the beach.
+I don't use that type of language anywhere in my sales copy because it's too salesy for my taste.
+Instead, this article's intent is to get you thinking about how you might rethink your offerings and look for ways to manage closing bigger deals.

 Selling Yourself & Your Client Short